gmirsky/centos-mariadb-galera/README.md

 Requirements
 ------------

-See dependencies section for the sample database that must be downloaded.
+See dependencies section for the sample database that must be downloaded from GitHub.

 Role Variables
 --------------

 A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

+galera_cluster_name: Name of the MariaDB Galera Cluster.
+galera_cluster_user: Cluster User ID.
+galera_clustercheck_user: Cluster User ID used to check the health of the cluster.

 Ansible Vault Password is ===>  C0mpl1c@t3